-The reasons for abandoning a shopping basket are manifold.
-Shipping costs are too high, the shopping basket is used merely as a personal memo or the preferred payment option is not available.
-Today there is always something that can interfere, everybody knows that.
-The customer is on his way to work in the morning, shopping on a mobile terminal device.
-By the time he returns home at night and would have time to complete the purchase, he has probably forgotten about it.
-Remind him of his abandoned shopping basket and regain part of his purchases.
-It is particularly helpful when the marketing automation system offers integrations for shop tracking systems, making it easier to identify abandoned shopping baskets.
-If the customer is still not interested in a purchase, the series triggers a follow-up to find out why the customer has not bought anything.
+There a many reasons why customers abandon a shopping cart.
+Shipping costs are too high, the shopping cart is used as a personal memo or the preferred payment option is not available.
+Nowadays we’re easily interrupted.
+Imagine the following situation: Your customer is shopping on his mobile device in the morning on his way to work, by the time he returns home at night when he has time to complete the purchase, he has probably forgotten about it.
+Remind him of his abandoned shopping cart and regain part of his purchases.
+It is particularly helpful when the marketing automation system offers integrations for shop tracking systems, making it easier to identify abandoned shopping carts.
+If the customer is still not interested in a purchase, the series triggers a follow-up to find out why the customer has not completed his purchase.

-Services like this will be appreciated by the customer because you are thinking with him.
-However, the time for sending the emails is decisive in order to be effective.
-If the customer was planning to complete the purchase later and immediately receives a reminder email, he might perceive this as negative.
-The design of the email is also very important so you are not perceived as too pushy.
+Reminding the customer of the abandoned shopping cart is a services that will be appreciated because it shows your initiative.
+However, the dispatch time of your email is decisive in order to be effective.
+If the customer was planning to complete the purchase later but receives immediately a reminder email, he might perceive this as negative.
+The design of the email is also very important as you don’t want to seem too pushy.

-Tip 1: Instead of sending a simple reminder, you can tackle the interest of the customer with “Start Order” or address his curiosity (“We have added a surprise / a gift to your shopping basket”).
+Tip 1: Instead of sending a simple reminder, arouse the interest of the customer with “Start Order” or create his curiosity (“We have added a surprise / a gift to your shopping cart”).

 Tip 2: Provide a “Not interested any more” button.
 This will allow you to follow up, e.g. on a landing page, why the customer has not purchased anything.